An Introduction to the Human Brain: Facts, Anatomy, and Functions

 The brain has intrigued scientists and the general public for a long time.
 Understanding its anatomy and physiology may enable researchers to discover cures for specific diseases.

 The structure and activity of the brain are complex and can be studied at different layers of detail.
 The description below is suitable for senior high school students as well as for other people who are interested in this amazing component of the human body.

 Interesting Brain Facts

-- An adult human's brain weighs about 3 pounds - around 1.4 kilograms.
+- An adult human's brain weighs about 3 pounds, or around 1.4 kilograms.

 - The brain is responsible for about 2% of an adult's weight but contains about 20% of the body's blood supply due to its high oxygen requirement.